myst729/myst729.github.io/posts/2019/on-merging-pull-requests/index.md

 ## [DISCLAIMER]

 1. __The post is opinionated!__ GitHub provides three different modes for PR merging.
 Each is described very clearly in the official doc “[About merge methods on GitHub](https://help.github.com/en/articles/about-merge-methods-on-github)”.
 I’m not going to repeat how they work under the hood.
-Rather, I’d try explaining why I think there should be only one true (or no) option – the **merge mode**.
+Rather, I’d try explaining why I think there should be only one option – the **merge mode**.

 2. After being heckled by so many pathetic people who consider English as a privilege of westerners, let’s make this clear. __I am Chinese and I wrote this post in English.__ If you cannot read this, learn English.
 It’s not my fault.